donald-macritchie/granite_tap/README.md

 - As a **SITE ADMIN** I can **HAVE A FACEBOOK BUSINESS PAGE** so that **I CAN EXTEND MY POTENTIAL BUSINESS FURTHER**
 - As a **SITE USER** I can **SIGN UP TO A NEWSLETTER** so that **I CAN KEEP UP TO DAYTE WITH THE LATEST PRODUCTS AND INFORMATION FROM THE SITE**

----

 ### Agile Methodology

 - To implement Agile Methodology during this project, GitHub Projects was used.
 Epics were attached to ech User Story and within each User Story, an Acceptance Criteria was given to make clear when the User Story had been completed.
 Each User Story was also given Labels using the MoSCoW method.
 Most User Stories were given a "Must Have" label, while only a few contained "Should Have" or "Could Have".
 - To view the Project kanban board, please click here - [Project Board](https://github.com/users/donald-macritchie/projects/9/views/1)

----

 ### Design

 #### Colour Scheme

-- The site uses a sinmple colour scheme of monochromatic colours throught.
+- The site uses a simple colour scheme of monochromatic colours throught.
 - Outside of the monochronme colours are bootstrap message colours
     - Red = Danger
     - Yellow = Warning